How the science system works

 The themes we investigate include public investment in research, scientific career development, and trust in science.
 Two developments that require particular attention in the coming years are the effects of cuts in research budgets and the impact of AI on scientific research.

-The new ‘Science of the Future’ programme covers topical issues for the next two years.
+The two programmes listed below cover topical issues for the next two years.
 Our ongoing activities within this theme are listed under ‘Science in figures'.